Victor Frankenstein: Transgression

-The act of transgression exists, but is never qualified as such.
-The vocabulary used by Victor, who is not Mary Shelley's spokesman, as he constructs his narrative by restructuring his life and putting it into perspective in the light of what he has retained from it, with its weaknesses, its emotional burdens, its weight of character, is limited to a semantics of research and discovery.
-Thus, he uses probe into, penetrate, explore, discover, etc. to describe the dynamics of his action, and hidden recesses, deep secrets, unknown territories, further knowledge, etc. to delimit the field of his hard work.
-Very rarely, a verb like trespass is used to indicate that the work goes beyond any norm.
+The narrative suggests a transgression, but never explicitly states it.
+The implied transgression involves creating a being with consciousness and sentience, especially in the act of giving it life.
+The vocabulary used by Victor, who is not Mary Shelley's spokesman, as he constructs his narrative by reorganizing his life and putting it into perspective based on what he has retained from it, including its weaknesses, emotional burdens, and character weight, is limited to a semantics of research and discovery.
+Therefore, he uses words like probe, penetrate, explore, and discover to describe the dynamics of his actions, and phrases like hidden recesses, deep secrets, unknown territories, and further knowledge to define the scope of his hard work.
+Very rarely, a verb like trespass is used to show that the work goes beyond contemporary normativity.

-If there is any judgment on the author's part, it's in the unfolding of the action and Frankenstein's psychological punishment, rather than explicitly expressed by the successive narrator(s).
-Only the monster is led, like Milton's Adam, to deplore the advent of an undesired life; still, this is an existential misfortune that he endures, rather than an ontological refusal of accession to being.
+If there is any judgment on the author's part, it is in the unfolding of Frankenstein's creation of the monster and his subsequent psychological punishment, rather than being explicitly expressed by the narrator.
+Only the monster is led, like John Milton's Adam, to deplore the advent of an undesired life.
+Still, this is an existential misfortune that he endures, rather than an ontological refusal of accession to being.

-Transgression consists in the making of a being, then and above all in the act of giving it life.

 Creation

-The creation itself is presented as based on abnormality.
-The monster's body is a mass of dead flesh and animal flesh.
-Admittedly, the process responds to a possibility evoked by certain eighteenth-century scientists; however, there is a desacralization of the human being, a corruption of his integrity, a defilement of his purity, all in the light of a Judeo-Christian vision of Man.
-Mary Shelley does not refer to it explicitly, but the socio-cultural context of the action presupposes its existence as an integral part of the collective consciousness.
-A dead body can only be resurrected by the One who created it, and animal flesh is not in the image of God.
-At the beginning of the 19th century, the state of science rejected the possibility on the horizon of the inconceivable; this is therefore an extreme example, a kind of symbol of transgression.
+The act of creating the monster itself is shown as fundamentally rooted in wrongness and impropriety.
+The monster's body is a human–animal hybrid of dead flesh from both.
+Admittedly, the creation process responds to the possibility of generating new life suggested by certain eighteenth-century scientists; however, there is a desacralization of the human being, a corruption of his integrity, and a defilement of his purity, all in light of contemporary Western Jewish and Christian theologies of humankind, its createdness, and its purpose.
+Shelley does not refer to it explicitly, but the sociocultural context of Frankenstein's creative action presupposes the monster's existence as an integral part of the collective consciousness.
+From the theological perspectives of normative Judaism and Christianity, a dead body can be resurrected only by the God who created it, for animals other than humans are not—according to the author of the book of Genesis—created in the image of God or with humankind's experientiality.
+At the beginning of the 19th century, the state of science rejected even the possibility of limits to scientific advancement; the story of Frankenstein is, therefore, an extreme example of human arrogance and a symbol of transgression.